“She charged us to wrap our bowls in plastic? But I don’t even want plastic around my bowl,” I said to Lynn after paying my portion of our lunch bill.

 By day two without showering I was pretty upset, feeling dirty and entirely glad there was nobody around who I was trying to impress.
 By the third day I stopped caring, and by the fourth day I didn’t even miss showering anymore.
 I was used to being dirty.
 Who needs a shower anyways?

 Gutter oil is essentially waste oil collected from sewer drains, grease traps, and slaughterhouse waste and is repackaged and sold for about 2/3 of the price of new cooking oil.
 In fact, it is estimated that one out of every ten restaurants in China uses gutter oil.

 It doesn’t take a genius to figure out that this stuff is toxic.
 It has even been linked to stomach and liver cancer when consumed over long periods of time.
 When eating in China I ask to see the oil if it’s not already on display.
-The fresh stuff will look like oil should while the dirty stuff looks grey an disgusting.
+The fresh stuff will look like what oil should while the dirty stuff will look grey and disgusting

 Extreme Waste (packaging and food)